Playbook for Life

 - Textbooks: You are not required to purchase a textbook or workbook for this course.
 However, since the course is modeled after “Designing Your Life” created by Bill Burnett and Dave Evans, professors at Stanford University’s Design School, you can get their book and the workbook (Links to an external site.) by the same name if you prefer to follow the classes with a bit more structure.

 - Other materials and resources: I have created a playlist of YouTube (Links to an external site.) videos (TED talks by Bill Burnett and Dave Evans and other inspirational videos) for you.
-I hope these videos will help you to review what we’re doing in class, and stay on track with the required work.
+These select videos will help you to review what we’re doing in class, and stay on track with the required work.